 occupancy rates (gross, net) by rooms or accommodation units (an indicator to be associated with revenue per room)

 occupancy rates (gross, net) by bed places (an indicator to be associated with flows of visitors); below is an example of how to calculate this indicator (from the “Eurostat methodological manual on tourism statistics, 2011”):

 Occupancy rate of bed places

-n - Total number of bed in the establishment
+n – total number of beds in the establishment

-According to the formula above occupancy rate of bed places will be following:
+According to the formula above, occupancy rate of bed places will be as follows:

-Example 2 (extra beds were used): A hotel has capacity of 50 bed places (permanent) and 10 extra beds (all are available for checking-in).
-All permanent beds were occupied for the whole month (for example, June) and moreover five extra beds were used for 15 days.
+Example 2 (extra beds were used): a hotel has capacity of 50 bed places (permanent) and 10 extra beds (all are available for checking-in).
+All permanent beds were occupied for the whole month (for example, June) and moreover 5 extra beds were used for 15 days.

-According to the formula above occupancy rate of bed places will be following:
+According to the formula above, occupancy rate of bed places will be followingas follows: